 Get exclusive member benefits & effect social change.
 Join Today

 An abscess is a pocket of inflamed tissue filled with pus.
-Abscesses can form anywhere on the body (inside and outside).
+Abscesses can form anywhere on the body (both inside and outside).
 They’re most commonly found on the surface of the skin.

-Abdominal abscesses can also form in or around organs in the abdomen, including the liver, pancreas, and kidneys.
-Abdominal abscesses may develop for no apparent reason, but they’re usually caused by a bacterial infection.
-They can also occur after intra-abdominal surgery, or after an injury to the abdomen.
+Abdominal abscesses can form near the inside of the abdominal wall, at the back of the abdomen, or around organs in the abdomen, including the liver, pancreas, and kidneys.
+Abdominal abscesses may develop for no apparent reason, but they’re usually related to another event, such as intra-abdominal surgery, rupture of the bowel, or injury to the abdomen.

-Abdominal abscesses are normally caused by trauma or infection.
-Intra-abdominal abscesses (abscesses within the abdomen) can develop when an organ ruptures or an infection or inflammation caused by other conditions spreads.
-Such conditions include appendicitis, pancreatitis, and Crohn’s disease.
+Abdominal abscesses are caused by bacteria that usually enter the abdomen as a result of penetrating trauma, rupture of the bowel, or intra-abdominal surgery.
+Intra-abdominal abscesses (abscesses within the abdomen) can develop when the abdominal cavity or an organ in the abdomen is compromised in some way and bacteria are able to enter.
+Such conditions include appendicitis, bowel rupture, penetrating trauma, surgery, and Crohn’s disease or ulcerative colitis.
 Depending on where the abdominal abscess is located, additional causes may be to blame.

 General symptoms of abdominal abscesses include:

-The symptoms of an abdominal abscess are similar to symptoms of other, less serious conditions.
+The symptoms of an abdominal abscess may be similar to the symptoms of other, less serious conditions.
 Your doctor may run an imaging test to make a proper diagnosis.
-An ultrasound is typically the first diagnostic tool used.
+An ultrasound may be the first diagnostic tool used.
 Other imaging tests, such as a CT scan or MRI, also help your doctor see the abdominal organs and tissues.